-The costs associated with having a tooth replaced with a dental implant break down into the following three categories:
+As this page outlines, the cost of having a tooth replaced with a dental implant breaks down into the following three expenses:

-1) The fee range shown above refers to the process of placing a single "endosteal" tooth implant.
-This is the most common type of dental implant and the type we describe on our pages.
+Note #1: The fee range shown above applies to the process of placing a single "endosteal" tooth implant.
+This is the most common kind and the type we describe on our pages.

 Most dental implant systems require the attachment of an abutment (retainer) to the implant.
 This is the "nub" on which the implant's dental crown, bridge or denture is secured.